Samreay/Samreay/content/blogs/surveyvis/index.md

 By far the most time was spent on getting the blending to happen nicely.
 Unfortunately, `matplotlib` has nothing equivalent to additive blending like you can find in Adobe AfterEffects, and so rendering multiple colours on top of each other does very little.
-I talk about the method used to fake additive blending in a [separate blog post](/blog/2016/10/01/additive.html), complete with a small example.

 Then, because I felt like that didn't quite have the impact I wanted, I decided to make everything spin.
 I know that `matplotlib` now has an animation class